vifreefly/kimuraframework/README.md

 # Kimurai

 > UPD.
-I will soon have a time to work on issues for current 1.4 version and also plan to release new 2.0 version with https://github.com/twalpole/apparition engine.
+I will soon have a time to work on issues for current 1.4 version and also plan to release new 2.0 version.

-Kimurai is a modern web scraping framework written in Ruby which **works out of box with Headless Chromium/Firefox, PhantomJS**, or simple HTTP requests and **allows to scrape and interact with JavaScript rendered websites.**
+Kimurai is a modern web scraping framework written in Ruby which **works out of box with Apparition, Cuprite, Headless Chromium/Firefox and PhantomJS**, or simple HTTP requests and **allows to scrape and interact with JavaScript rendered websites.**

 Kimurai based on well-known [Capybara](https://github.com/teamcapybara/capybara) and [Nokogiri](https://github.com/sparklemotion/nokogiri) gems, so you don't have to learn anything new.
 Lets see: